 The PU leather upholstery bolstered by high-density shaping form looks the part but fails to pass our comfort test, as explained below.

 Aesthetically, the Kinsal is at first pleasing to the eye, which is contradictory to its true nature, and the multiple color options should cater to all tastes.
 We did, however, find that upon closer inspection, the design looks tacky and cheap.

-We’d go so far as to say a thinly veiled knock-off of better, more expensive market leaders – from the quality of the PU leather all the way to slapdash stitching (showing notable blemishes and flaws), which we found prone to tearing particularly after repeated use by heavier users – this chair simply isn’t worth your money.
+We’d go so far as to say a thinly veiled knock-off of better, more expensive market leaders – from the quality of the PU leather to slapdash stitching (showing notable blemishes and flaws), which we found prone to tearing particularly after repeated use by heavier users – this chair simply isn’t worth your money.

 Small design flourishes such as the rubber PU wheels and diamond pattern on the upholstery did little to remedy the overall feel.

 Then again, the Kinsal doesn’t purport to be anything other than a cheap and cheerful budget model, so there’s nothing untoward about this.
 Make sure to adjust your expectations accordingly if you opt for the Kinsal.

 For all the marketing doublespeak churned out by the manufacturer, the Kinsal is an uncomfortable chair for the majority of users.
 In a bizarre paradox, it is only comfortable for users weighing between 180 and 220 lb going against the very description of the chair as designed for heavier users.

 We found the padding particularly vulnerable to collapse in sessions lasting longer than an hour, especially on the seat and lumbar support cushion, even though the former is nearly 4” deep.

 Users on the higher end of the weight scale start to feel the hard sidings on the seat, digging into their thighs and the frame poking into their backs before long.

 The seat’s uniformly flat surface tips ever so slightly forward.
 The result is an unnerving feeling.
 The chair can be challenging to get ”into” contrary to what we expect from a racing profile chair.